codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 * AdaBoost is an **iterative ensemble** method

 * All the base learners are decision trees will consist of a **single node with two leaves** (Thet are called** stumps**)

+* The order of the stumps is order sequentailly according to the lowset gini index/entropy value.
+The stump with the lowest entrop/gini will be first.

 * It iteratively corrects the mistakes of the weak classifier and improves accuracy by combining weak learners.